Senate Bill No. 492

 (53) “Pharmacy” means any place within this state where drugs are dispensed and pharmacist care is provided and any place outside of this state where drugs are dispensed and pharmacist care is provided to residents of this state.

-(54) “Pharmacy benefits management” means obtaining prescription drugs at a negotiated rate to dispense in this state to persons covered by the pharmacy benefit manager, the administration or management of prescription drug benefits provided by a covered entity for the benefit of persons covered by the pharmacy benefit manager or any of the following services offered as part of the administration of pharmacy benefits:
+(55) “Pharmacy benefits management” means the procurement of prescription drugs at a negotiated rate for dispensation within this state to covered individuals, the administration or management of prescription drug benefits provided by a covered entity for the benefit of covered individuals or any of the following services provided with regard to the administration of pharmacy benefits:

 (A) Mail-order pharmacy;

-(B) Claims processing retail network management and payment of claims to pharmacies for prescription drugs dispensed to persons covered by the pharmacy benefit manager;
+(B) Claims processing retail network management and payment of claims to pharmacies for prescription drugs dispensed to covered individuals;

 (C) Clinical formulary development and management services;